If You Live Out Of State

 Even if the issue that you’re dealing with seems like a minor one, which you can handle on your own, it would be advisable to at least seek input from an experienced nurses attorney.
 Any disciplinary sanction that the Texas nursing board imposes, including the lowest level of a warning, becomes part of public record and could impact your nursing career for years to come.

-If you have questions about defending your nursing license, or would like to schedule a free legal consultation, please call (512) 584-8299, or e-mail email@example.com.
+If you have questions about defending your nursing license, or would like to schedule a free legal consultation, call (512) 829-5619, or e-mail firstname.lastname@example.org.
+Note that the free consultation is ONLY for professional licensing matters.

 Please note: Kevin Keaney is a nurses attorney with more than 30 years experience.
 He is licensed to practice law in Texas, Oregon, and Washington.
 Before he became an attorney, he earned his BSN from the University of Texas Austin and worked as a nurse for four years.